wiktoriavh/Spectrum/README.md

 ## Features of this Theme

 Some features for this theme are not self-explanatory.
 Seeing a different colour for the heading is one thing, but what about the hidden features you wouldn't know unless someone told you about it?
 That's what this section is for.

+### Font

+This Theme is build with the [JetBrains Mono](https://www.jetbrains.com/lp/mono/) font in mind.
+I recommend installing it.
+If you do not want to install the font, the next best monospace font will be used.

 ### Kanban